Topic "Medications" in Arabic - total 21 documentsTitle: Antibiotic resistance- the facts

 Title: How to use medicines correctly

 Summary: This brochure provides basic information on how to use medicines correctly.
-It also explains the difference between generic and branded medicines, over the counter and prescription and what is a repeat.
+It also explains the difference between generic and branded medicines, over the counter and prescription and what a repeat is.

 Title: Medicines and Arthritis